robertsdotpm/p2pd/docs/source/rest_api.rst

 Running this command will start the server on http://127.0.0.1:12333/ The server has no password and will only allow requests from an 'origin' of 127.0.0.1 or null.
-The null origin occurs when a HTML document is openned locally.
+The null origin occurs when a HTML document is opened locally.
 If a website you visit tries to use the P2PD API your browser will include the domain name as an origin which the server will reject.